From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem

-At the same time, a black-box jailbreak method called Disguise and Reconstruction Attack (DRA) \cite{liu2024making} disguises harmful instructions and prompts the model to reconstruct the original harmful content within its completion scope.
-Initially, the harmful instructions are concealed in a disguised form.
-Then, by coercing the LLM to reconstruct the disguised content, DRA aims to induce the model to output harmful payloads and bypass internal safety mechanisms.
-Through carefully designed prompts, DRA manipulates context to subtly guide the model to regenerate the intended semantics, making it more likely to output harmful content rather than adhere to safety constraints.
-Yu et al. \cite{yu2024don} systematically organize existing jailbreak prompts and empirically evaluate their effectiveness.
-In addition, they propose an interactive framework that automatically refines prompts based on the target LLM’s outputs to improve jailbreak success.
-In experiments, the prototype tests 766 previously failed prompts and successfully converts 729 of them into prompts that elicit harmful content, significantly boosting the jailbreak success rate.
-Shen et al. \cite{shen2024anything} utilize a novel framework called JailbreakHUB to perform a comprehensive analysis of 1,405 jailbreak prompts collected between December 2022 and December 2023.
-The study identifies 131 jailbreak communities and reveals the distinctive characteristics and major attack strategies of jailbreak prompts, such as prompt injection and privilege escalation.
+At the same time, Liu et al. \cite{liu2024making} introduce the Disguise and Reconstruction Attack (DRA), a black-box jailbreak method that disguises harmful instructions, prompting the LLM to reconstruct them and bypass safety mechanisms.
+DRA manipulates context through carefully designed prompts to guide the model towards harmful outputs.
+Yu et al. \cite{yu2024don} propose an interactive framework to refine jailbreak prompts based on the LLM’s outputs, converting 729 out of 766 failed prompts into successful ones, thus increasing the jailbreak success rate.
+Shen et al. \cite{shen2024anything} analyze 1,405 jailbreak prompts using JailbreakHUB, identifying 131 jailbreak communities and revealing strategies like prompt injection and privilege escalation.